JesseEmond/blitz-2024-registration/README.md

 [...]

 I.e. the 2nd 32-bit integer is 522363af, which is 0xaf632352 stored in
 little-endian!
-We'll see next what the 1st 32-bit integer represents.
+We'll see next what the 1st 32-bit integer represents in a sec.
 ```

 So I added `"10.2.154.4"` to the list of versions and rebuilt the plugin.